 Partner With an Artist – A Signature Program

 Partner with an Artist (PWA) provides an opportunity for businesses and artists to collaborate and create unique and innovative artwork outside of traditional visual art spaces.
 Artists are invited to determine the content and method of their work in response to the the businesses themselves – the workers, the customers, the site, and/or historical and cultural aspects of a site.
 PWA challenges artists to think about their work and their roles as artists in new ways.
-(Click to here to see past partners and artists.)
+SEE BELOW LINK FOR THE 2014 APPLICATION.

 Since 2005, seARTs has gratefully been funded by the Bruce J. Anderson Foundation for this important program. seARTS sends out a call for artists to participate the program continues to evolve to reflect the artistic and cultural climate of Cape Ann.
 At it’s heart, PWA is a community arts program – falling into the broader category of public art.